-a.
-Refund for One Year Term Agreements.
-In the event of termination by CIS for nonperformance by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fees or Renewal Membership Fees that have been paid by Customer to CIS.
-In the event of termination by Customer for nonperformance by CIS or for convenience by CIS, Customer: (i) will be entitled to a prorated refund of any unused Membership Fees or Renewal Membership Fees that have been paid by Customer to CIS.
+In the event of termination for nonperformance by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.
+In the event of termination by Customer for nonperformance by CIS or for convenience by CIS, Customer will be entitled to a prorated refund of any unused Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.